Google’s ‘my way or the highway’ approach takes center stage in antitrust trial

 However, Layser countered this argument with evidence suggesting that disconnecting AdX and DFP from News Corp’s ad stack would have had a devastating eight-figure impact on the publisher’s programmatic revenue, further reinforcing the DOJ’s position.

-As witnessed described, publishers were hesitant to sever ties with Google entirely — preferring to negotiate rather than risk such costly moves.
+As witnesses described, publishers were hesitant to sever ties with Google entirely — preferring to negotiate rather than risk such costly moves.
 But, as Layser pointed out, negotiation was never really an option for them.

 This point was reinforced by separate testimony from Jay Friedman, president of Goodway Group, another prominent ad tech figure.
 Friedman testified about the unique difficulty of negotiating with Google, noting that its market power made it an outlier in the industry.